 The big question - should one eat or not before a morning workout?
-What does one eat after, to build muscle and not gain fat?
+And what to eat before workout?
+What does one eat after a morning workout, to build muscle and not gain fat?
 So many doubts before hitting the gym after a good night’s sleep!
-The right decision will keep you fit & help get that healthy, glowing skin.
+But the right decision will keep you fit & help get that healthy, glowing skin.

 Let’s start by dismissing any half-baked truths or myths out there.
 There’s no real scientific evidence that working out on an empty stomach helps burn fat faster.
 Everybody is different, but then again don’t abuse your tummy with a binge right before your morning workout!